Do Dogs Really Think We Are Dogs?

 In nature, however, the wolf pack is not such an assemblage.
 Rather, it is usually a family (Murie 1944; Young and Goldman 1944; Mech 1970, 1988; Clark 1971; Haber 1977) including a breeding pair and their offspring of the previous 1-3 years, or sometimes two or three such families (Murie 1944; Haber 1977; Mech et al. 1998)."

 We were effectively following information that was gleaned from Wolves forced together in captivity, whose behaviour has now been shown to be very different from more recent studies.
-These studies should a pack as primarily a family unit with the parents and the controlling influence on the siblings and extended family members>
+These studies should a pack as primarily a family unit with the parents as the controlling influence on the siblings and extended family members.

 Dogs are somewhat removed from their closest ancestors (the wolf), by many thousands of years. and that dogs can only pack up with their own kind "conspecific" leads me to offer an alternative.